Milnes Levick: Later career

 Levick served as stage manager and leading man during his time at Barnum's New Museum in the season beginning September 1867 where he appeared on stage with Corson W. Clarke just prior to his death on September 22nd of that year.
 Clarke was a veteran with 30 years experience at the National Theatre, Park Theatre and the Bowery Theatre.
 Levick's career received a major boost with the discovery of Mary Anderson (actress, born 1859) in Louisville, Kentucky in 1876.
-He was Anderson's leading man for several years, ending in June 1881when he became leading man in Edwin Booth's theatre.
+He was Anderson's leading man for several years, ending in June 1881 when he became leading man in Edwin Booth's theatre.
 During his time with Mary Anderson and Edwin Booth he built a solid reputation as a Shakesperian actor.
 As a mark of appreciation, Mary Anderson presented him with her portrait, on the back of which she had written, "To the best Master Walter that ever trod the stage".

 Levick performed leading parts in productions with the most famous actors of the time, including: